MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

         RecordAddress    : 0x0
     ```

    The exception data indicates that this is a Hardware fault thrown by the CPU.
 It also provides the exception code of 0xc0000005 that indicates that this is an access violation.
-This is typically indicates that we were attempting to write to memory that we don't have access to.
+This typically indicates that we were attempting to write to memory that we don't have access to.

 5. Click on the [Time Travel] link in the exception event to move to that position in the trace.